-It might be far-reaching to have a sustainable trip without mentioning the carbon footprints we left behind.
+It might be far-reaching to have a sustainable trip without mentioning the carbon footprints we leave behind.
 The air quality that grew worse in Jakarta and other cities in Indonesia might drive us to book a trip somewhere where the sky is clear, where we could be closer to nature.

+It’s very normal to want to escape, but being a responsible traveler wherever you go would never hurt!
 This could be solved by traveling locally, especially to the cities that don’t require you to fly to get there.
 For this, one of Bob’s favorite destinations would be Malang, East Java.

 With lush tea plantations, reinvigorating waterfalls, and tasty organic delicacies in every nook and cranny of the city, Malang is a green thumb’s paradise.
+Aside from that, Malang is a host to Pujon Kidul, one of Indonesia’s sustainable tourism villages, according to the Ministry of Tourism and Creative Economy.

 The village refers to sustainable tourism as the concept of tourism that prioritizes long-term impact.
-This includes the environmental, social, cultural, and economic impact, both for the present and the future for all local people and tourists alike.
+This includes the environmental, social, cultural, and economic impact, both for the present and the future, for all local people and tourists alike.

 So without further ado, let us take you on a full-day guide to a sustainable trip in Malang!